Jeider-Gomez/EduSmart/README.md

 **4. Configure `basePath` (If Deploying to a Project Repository):**

 *   GitHub Pages deploys project sites to a subdirectory (e.g., `https://your-username.github.io/your-repo-name/`).
 User/Organization sites deploy to the root (`https://your-username.github.io/`).
-*   **If your site URL includes your repository name (a project site)**, you MUST configure the `basePath` in your Next.js config to match the repository name.
+*   **If your site URL includes your repository name (a project site)**, you MUST configure the `basePath` in your Next.js config to match the repository name. **Skipping this step for project sites is the most common cause of 404 errors or broken styling/images.**
     *   Open `next.config.ts`.
     *   Add or uncomment the `basePath` property:
         ```ts